jefflester/minitrino/lib/modules/security/file-access-control/readme.md

 The access policy is located in the `rules.json` file which defines groups of users that map to a certain access control permission.
-The users for the groups are defined in the `group.txt` file.
+The users for the groups are defined in the `groups.txt` file.

 - Users in the `platform-admins` group have full access to all objects within Trino